 Brand added: "Obviously we regretted it because it became difficult to distinguish the media phenomena from the obvious impolite act.

 "I consider myself quite a polite person, right, but sometimes you get excited when you're doing a joke.
 You know when David Attenborough, he was saying when the camera men are filming an animal and they sort of think 'this is brilliant' and they forget it's actual reality - I sometimes think like that with comedy.

 "I'm doing the joke, and I think 'this is brilliant, this is brilliant' and then you sort of realise, 'oh that's reality with real consequences'.
 I went 'oh it's only a joke' - I didn't realise that we were part of the frequency of reality."

-Russell is launching a Comic Relief concert to be staged at Wembley Arena on March 6, featuring a line-up of friends which he has helped to assemble such as Noel Gallagher, Kasabian and Eddie Izzard.
-The star will host the show, called Give It Up For Comic Relief, to raise money and awareness for people with drug and alcohol problems.
+Brand is launching a Comic Relief concert to be staged at Wembley Arena on March 6, featuring a line-up of friends which he has helped to assemble such as Noel Gallagher, Kasabian and Eddie Izzard.
+Brand will host the show, called Give It Up For Comic Relief, to raise money and awareness for people with drug and alcohol problems.

 Former heroin addict Brand told Ross that the death of his friend singer Amy Winehouse had made him realise he needed to help people.
 "I'd occasionally chat to her a little bit but you know what it's like if you know someone that's got a drug and alcohol problem, it's really hard if they're not ready to help them along.
 When she died it made me feel like 'you've got to do something', it's so unnecessary," he said.